BOLL7708/OpenVROverlayPipe/README.md

-# OpenVRNotificationPipe
+# OpenVROverlayPipe
-WebSocket server that lets you submit a payload that results in a SteamVR or custom notification, download the latest release [here](https://github.com/BOLL7708/OpenVRNotificationPipe/releases).
+WebSocket server that lets you submit a payload that results in a SteamVR overlay or notification, download the latest release [here](https://github.com/BOLL7708/OpenVROverlayPipe/releases).

 ## What does it do?
-Through WebSockets you can display notifications inside SteamVR, either using the built in SteamVR notifications or custom image-based notifications with many options for transitions and placement.
+Through WebSockets you can display notifications inside SteamVR, either using the standard SteamVR notifications or custom image-based notifications with many options for transitions and placement.

 [![Short video demonstration](https://img.youtube.com/vi/gSqyOYsiymw/0.jpg)](https://www.youtube.com/watch?v=gSqyOYsiymw)